Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 # Incursion Notes

-Thanks to Laytu, USSE, and many others for the following suggestions.
+Thanks to Laytu, CaptSuperHater, USSE, and many others for the following suggestions.

 ## Always follow these rules
 1. If not Active, __SHIELD__!